 Urns, caskets, and memorials can be purchased online, through a funeral home or crematorium, and from some veterinarians.

 If you are considering planning a funeral for your pet, contact your local funeral homes and pet cemeteries for details.
 Not all funeral homes provide for pet memorial services.
 Your local pet cremation service may also be able to help with a funeral service.
 If you are thinking of burying your pet in yard, check local guidelines and rules to be sure the burial is legal.

-As with humans, it is ideal, though difficult, to preplan for a pet memorial.
-Discuss your wishes for your pet with your family before you are going through the emotional pains of mourning your pet.
+As with humans, it is ideal, though difficult, to preplan for a dog memorial.
+Discuss your wishes for your dog with your family before you are going through the emotional pains of mourning your pet.
 This will ease the stresses of bereavement.
-Listed below are some things to consider regarding your pet's funeral.
+Listed below are some things to consider regarding your pet’s funeral.